 14. Tend to be healthier

-A report on financial cost of employee disengagement showed that businesses with low employee engagement report 62% more accidents that those with high engagement.
+A report on the financial cost of employee disengagement showed that businesses with low employee engagement report 62% more accidents than those with high engagement.

 15. Are brand ambassadors